Instant Pot Irish Mac and cheese made with Dubliner and Mozzarella cheese that is garnished with panko crumbs, crispy bacon, and parsley.

 Pre-shredded cheese such as the kind that comes prepackaged contains cellulose and can make mac and cheese stringy or even gritty.

-It’s best to opt for block cheese that you can cut up yourself and add to the pot to meltdown.
-This type of cheese doesn’t have any additives that prevent clumping.
+It's best to opt for block cheese that you can cut up yourself and add to the pot to melt down.
+This type of cheese doesn't have any additives that prevent clumping and produces cheesy and creamy results.

-Dubliner makes an incredibly delicious mac and cheese but if you can’t find it, a sharp cheddar cheese is a good substitute.
+Dubliner makes an incredibly delicious mac and cheese but if you can't find it, sharp cheddar cheese is a good substitute but it will not have the special flavor that Dubliner cheese provides.

 Instant Pot Irish Mac and Cheese